Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Primitive Data Types/Real Number Type.md

  1.3E-2  //  0.13
 ```

-In scientific notations, only uppercase "E" is allowed.
+Only uppercase "E" is allowed in scientific notations.
-The expression results in a compile-time error if a lowercase "e" is used.
+The expression results in a compile-time error if lower case "e" is used.

 ```Clean
 // Language: Clean